aolieman/wayward/README.rst

 written by Lars Buitinck at the University of Amsterdam.
 It provides an efficient parsimonious LM implementation, and a very accessible API.

-A recent innovation in parsionious language modeling, Significant Words Language Models, led to the addition of a two-way parsimonious language model to this package.
+A recent innovation in parsimonious language modeling, Significant Words Language Models, led to the addition of a two-way parsimonious language model to this package.
 This new version targets python 3.x, and after a long slumber deserved a fresh name.
 The name "Wayward" was chosen because it is a near-homophone of WeighWords, and as